This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 San Sebastián – Bilbao – Pamplona – Torla Ordesa – Ainsa – Zaragoza – Barcelona or Madrid

-This northern Spain itinerary takes in the cities and coasts of the Basque Country, and the magnificent Pyrenees mountains that extend for more than 400 kilometers between Navarre, Aragon, and Catalonia, and create a natural barrier between the Iberian Peninsula and the rest of continental Europe.
+This northern Spain itinerary takes in the cities and coasts of the Spanish Basque Country (Euskadi) and the magnificent Pyrenees Mountains that extend for more than 400 kilometres between Navarre, Aragon and Catalonia, creating a natural barrier between the Iberian Peninsula and the rest of continental Europe.

-Start in Donastia-San Sebastian, the jewel in the crown of the Basque resorts.
-A picturesque city with fabulous beaches, San Sebastian is perhaps best known as a foodie town, with some of the finest restaurants in Spain gracing its leafy boulevards and squares of the city center.
+We did this trip on a touring motorbike and loved the big sweeping (mostly empty)roads as we made our way west.
+We started in Donastia-San Sebastian, the jewel in the crown of the Basque resorts.
+This is a picturesque city with fabulous beaches but is best known as a foodie town, with some of the finest restaurants in Spain gracing the leafy boulevards and squares of the city centre.

-Bilbao makes a natural next stop and now rivals Donosti, as it’s known locally, as one of the top coastal cities in Spain.
-The beautifully curved and sweeping architecture of Museo Guggenheim and the fine Basque cuisine and freshly caught seafood served in its lively restaurants and bars make Bilbao a worthy stop.
+Bilbao made a natural next stop and now rivals Donosti, as it’s known locally, as one of the top coastal cities in Spain.
+The beautifully curved and sweeping architecture of Museo Guggenheim, the fine Basque cuisine and freshly caught seafood served in its lively restaurants and bars made Bilbao a great stop, although we were a bit seafooded out to be honest.

 The best way to see all this natural beauty is to hike the Circo do Soaso, a Pyrenean cirque that surrounds the vast Ordesa Valley.
-With sheer walls stretching up the 3,355m peak of Monte Perdido looking down, and over twenty cascades along the tumbling Rio Arazes to accompany your hike, this will undoubtedly be the highlight of your Pyrenees road trip.
+With sheer walls stretching up to the 3,355m peak of Monte Perdido (meaning ‘hidden mountain’ as it can’t be seen from the French side of the border), and over twenty cascades along the tumbling Rio Arazes accompanying us, this was a highlight of our trip.

 And now you have a choice!
 From Zaragoza, it’s almost equidistant to Madrid or Barcelona, give or take 10km.
-So, Spain is now your oyster and you can go south for the museums and classical architecture of Madrid, or east for the laid-back vibes of Barcelona.
+So, Spain is now your oyster and you can go southwest for the museums and classical architecture of Madrid, or east for the laid-back vibes and beaches of Barcelona.

 Where to Stay